Digital Silk’s Construction Website Design Best Practices, Header-To-Footer

 This unique approach gives the visitor a chance to interact with the brand immediately upon landing on the homepage, encouraging both engagement and increased time on page.

-The next section of the homepage offers another chance for engagement, in the form of an interactive map.
-The visitor can zoom in or out, and hover over key points to find contact details for different locations.
+The next part of the homepage has an interactive map.
+Users can zoom in or out and hover over important points to get contact information for different locations.

-Remember, it only takes seconds for a website visitor to form an opinion about a brand.
+Keep in mind that it just takes a few seconds for someone to form an opinion about a brand.

-Some additional tweaks: We recommend reworking the conversion funnel, adding a built-in contact form at the bottom of the homepage, and including a sticky contact menu or button that remains with the visitor throughout their journey.
+We suggest changing the conversion funnel and adding a contact form at the bottom of the page.
+Including a sticky contact menu or button that users can see the whole time could also help.

 5. Vinci Construction